learn-the-web/topics/javascript-effects.md

 ### Triggering SVG animations & transitions

-Since we can apply transitions and animations to our SVGs, we can also trigger them using Javascript.
+Since we can apply transitions and animations to our SVGs, we can also trigger them using JavaScript.

 First we need to set up our CSS, something like this: